ddeutils/ddedocs/docs/tools/vcs/git/index.md

 !!! quote inline end

-    **Git** is an open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
+    **Git** is an <u>Open Source Distributed Version Control System Designed</u>
+    to handle everything from small to very large projects with speed and efficiency.

-**Git** is the best version control tools for any developer, you can read the [Official Documents](https://git-scm.com/).
+:material-git: **Git** is the best version control tools for any developer, you can read the [Official Documents](https://git-scm.com/).

 - Save and Track different versions of your repositories